blakeandrewwood/generator-framework/README.md

 # framework
-A simple environment setup for rapid protoyping of your UI framework.
+A simple environment setup for rapid protoyping of your UI framework using webpack.

 This generator is still a work in progress.